The Ultimate Guide To Visit Beijing Temple Of Heaven

 Circular Mound Altar 圆丘坛

-Interesting Facts of Temple of Heaven
+6. Interesting Stories of Temple of Heaven

-The 7 starts rock has 8 rocks
+The seven starts rock has eight rocks.

 Why the temple of heaven built in the southeast of the Forbidden City?